 It’s a well-known secret that the United States military was curious about astral projection in the 1980s.
 They even gave it a rad name: Gateway Experience.

-With the help of the Freedom of Information Act, the public was given privy to how the army used astral projection to move beyond the confines of the space-time dimension.
-This includes the legendary Page 25, the redacted page from the document, which was released by the CIA.
+With the help of the Freedom of Information Act, the public was privy to how the army used astral projection to move beyond the confines of the space-time dimension.
+This includes the legendary Page 25, the redacted page from the document that was released by the CIA.

 But astral projection didn’t begin with the military.
 Interestingly, it was once used by royalty, warriors, and monks to conquer lands, bend reality, and attain self-mastery.

 “This knowledge was passed down privately in secret,” says Jade.
 “Ancient Egyptian priests left inscriptions on the rock faces of temple walls, and Tibetan Buddhists exchanged it from master to student.”

 Now, with Hollywood featuring it in movies and television shows as well as TikTok making it a trend, the practice of astral projection has found itself in the mainstream.

 But…Is Astral Projection Real, Scientifically Speaking?